zsz00/HexIO.jl/docs/src/index.md

 ```

-## Hex has same fuctions for editing and displaying data in binary files in hexadecimal format.
+## editing and displaying

-### Synopsis
+Hex has same fuctions for editing and displaying data in binary files in hexadecimal format.

 #### dump!(self::Hex, offset = 0, n::Int = -1)
 Displays binary file data beginning at offset and ending at offset + n.